-- The Mayor shall appoint five (5) members and two (2) alternate members, subject to confirmation by the City Council. - ii.
-Members of the Urban Design Comission are appointed for five (5) year terms. - iii.
+- i.
+The Mayor shall appoint five (5) members and two (2) alternate members, subject to confirmation by the City Council for five (5) year terms, except that the original terms of initial appointees must be shortened so that one member is appointed for four (4) years, one (1) member is appointed for three (3) years, one (1) member is appointed for two (2) years, and one (1) member is appointed for one (1) year and that one (1) alternate member is appointed for four (4) years and one (1) alternate member is appointed for two (2) years. - ii.
 Members and alternate members of the Urban Design Commission must have professional degrees or experience in architecture, urban design, transportation engineering, landscape architecture, or urban planning.